 Over the course of his career, Buddy has represented brands such as General Motors (Chevrolet, GMC Truck, Buick and Cadillac), Mercedes-Benz, BMW, FCA, Toyota, Saab, Nissan, Peterbilt, Kenworth, Textron Specialty Vehicles, Kawasaki, American Suzuki, Lincoln, Hyundai, Kia and many others in the myriad issues facing manufacturers, including add-points, relocations, terminations, incentive programs, dealer agreement modifications and others.
-In addition, Buddy coordinated the defense of 28 terminated dealer arbitrations pursuant to federal litigation.
+In addition, Buddy coordinated the defense of 28 terminated dealer arbitrations pursuant to federal legislation.

 Add Point & Relocation Matters

 - Obtained Final Order approving add point in Dallas, Texas when prior waivers by protesting dealer were found not enforceable.
 Upheld on appeal.